cprattos/MRI-Alzheimers/Environment.md

   iv.
 Choose which folder you want your code to go in and click "Select Repository Location".
   v.
 A pop up message should appear on the lower right of VSCode asking if you would like to open the cloned repository.
 Click "Open".
 2. After cloning, you should be prompted to install some extensions -- you should!
 The extensions are:
- - python extension
+ -- python extension
- - rainbow csv
+  'rainbow csv'
  - Jupyter
  - Github Repositories
  - Github Pull Requests and Issues